scrupal/scrupal/assets/docs/about/name.md

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 # About The Name
-You might be wondering about how we came up with the name.
+You might be wondering about how we came up with Scrupal's name.
 It had a number of incarnations over a few years but
 eventually the idea for Scrupal was: *do what drupal did 15 years ago but make it much better*.
 The *make it much
-better* part has a lot to do with the Scala programming language that is at the essence of Scrupal.
-So, I'm sure
+better* part has a lot to do with the Scala programming language's emphasis on scalability which is also the key
-you've caught on by now: ```SCRUPAL = SCala + dRUPAL```.
-We also like that it has a pun with the word scruple.
-Much
+emphasis in Scrupal.
+So, I'm sure you've caught on by now: ```SCRUPAL = SCalaable + dRUPAL```.
+We also like that it
-of what is done in software is unscrupulous.
-We intend to change that, both in what we produce and how we produce it.
+has a pun with the word scruple.
+We profess a disciplined, scrupulous approach to software development.

 And, no, sorry to disappoint, but this has nothing to do with screwing your pals!